johnptmcdonald/testing_times/README.md

 ```

-we now have to make this user in the actual spec file, grab his JWT, then put in in the supertest http request:
+we now have to make this user in the actual spec file, grab his/her JWT, then put in in the supertest http request:

 ```
 var expect = require('chai').expect